francisco-ortin/Introspector/README.md

     list.add("One"); list.add(2); list.add(3.0);
     String [] array = {"Four", "Five", "Six"};
     list.add(array);
-    // We must tell Introspector that the tree should be cloned; otherwise, the same tree would be shown twice
+    // We must tell Introspector that the tree should be cloned;
+    // otherwise, the same tree would be shown twice
     // We do so by passing true as the third parameter (deepClone) IntrospectorModel tree1 = new IntrospectorModel("Tree 1", list, true);
     IntrospectorView view = new IntrospectorView("Introspector", tree1, false);
     // we now modify the tree
     array[1] = "Five modified";
-    // the second one does not need to be cloned (otherwise, we would have to use IntrospectorModel("Tree 2", list, true)) view.addTree("Tree 2", list);
+    // the second one does not need to be cloned view.addTree("Tree 2", list);
     view.setVisible(true);
 ```